 Imagine building your house out of rotten wood or disintegrating bricks.
 Remember the fable about building your house on sand?
 Or the nursery story about the three little pigs?
 Same with the body - structure and foundation matter, and it's the same with our bodies - human or horse.
 Us humans can knowingly eat all the ready-meals we want, but surely none of us want to build our horse's body from defective ingredients?

 So, how does the body makes new cells, organs, tissues, skin, muscles, bones and brain cells?
-Trust me when I say they're not made from thin air - the raw materials come from the food we, as our horse's carer, fuel their body with.
-So next time we put the feedbowl down in front of our beloved Ned, maybe we should be asking ourselves if we're fine with it becoming part of Ned for the long term.
+They're not made from thin air - the raw materials come from the food we, as our horse's carer, fuel their body with.
+So next time we put the feedbowl down in front of beloved Ned, maybe we should be asking ourselves if we're fine with it becoming part of Ned for the long term.

-I mean, why would any of us be happy feeding him something that is scientifically known to damage his hormone-producing factory (endocrine system), or an ingredient so mutated by multiple changes in its genetics and biochemistry that scientists are now saying it's the reason behind the last 50-years' disease culture, causing an explosion of multiple autoimmune diseases.
+Would any of us be happy feeding our horse something that is scientifically known to damage their hormone-producing factory, or an ingredient so mutated by multiple changes in its genetics and biochemistry that scientists are now saying it's the reason behind the last 50-years' disease culture, causing an explosion of multiple autoimmune diseases?

-And why would we want to fill Ned full of synthetic vitamins and minerals that his gut system can't even recognise or know what to do with, or fill him full of fructose and pectins which feed the pathogen lactic-acid bacteria in his hindgut which create hindgut acidosis, risking both colic and laminitis?
+And would we want to fill Ned full of synthetic vitamins and minerals that his gut system can neither recognise or know what to do with, or dose him up on fructose and pectins which feed the pathogen lactic-acid bacteria in his hindgut which create the hindgut dysbiosis domino effect, risking both colic and laminitis?